yevhen/Streamstone/README.md

 ## Running unit tests

+### Windows/Linux/MacOs

+Use Azurite [npm](https://www.npmjs.com/package/azurite#npm) package to run tests and example app against an emulated table storage service.

+WARNING: Azurite doesn't fully emulate Azure Table Storage functionality so you may have some of the tests failing.

-Unit tests require Azure Storage Emulator 5.2 or higher, which is currently available only on Windows.
-Alternatively, you could run against real Azure by setting storage account connection string to **Streamstone-Test-Storage** user-level environment variable.
+NOTE: Alternatively, you could run against real Azure by setting storage account connection string to **Streamstone-Test-Storage** user-level environment variable.

 ## Design